grype/SwiftBeacon/README.md

 - `StringSignal` for signaling strings - ala traditional logging facilities
 - `WrapperSignal` for signaling arbitrary values

-Custom signals can be implemented as subclasses of `SignalLogger` or `WrapperSignal`.
+Custom signals are typically implemented as subclasses of either `SignalLogger` or `WrapperSignal`.

 Loggers:
 - `MemoryLogger` captures emitted signals in an array
 - `ConsoleLogger` prints signals onto the console
-- `FileLogger` captures signals in a file (file rotation supported)
 - `JRPCLogger` sends signals to a JSON-RPC server (see [Beacon-Server](https://github.com/grype/Beacon-Server/) for a server implementation in Pharo)
+- `FileLogger` captures signals in a file, optionally providing a couple of ways to rotate logs:
+    - `FileWheel` provides pluggable support for rotating files
+    - `FileBackupWheel` provides basic file rotation based on file size and number of backups to keep

 Furthermore, there are a couple of abstract loggers:
 - `StreamLogger` writes out signals on an arbitrary `OutputStream` (e.g. `FileLogger`)
 - `IntervalLogger` provides buffered interface to writing out signals (e.g. `JRPCLogger`)

 The framework is designed to be lightweight and to be easily extended in order to accommodate custom types.
 See [Implementation Details](Documentation/ImplementationDetails.md) for more info.